 Seven years ago, I decided to lead a healthier lifestyle.
 I realised there was a shortage of snacks on the market that wasn’t full of artificial ingredients and preservatives, yet still tasted good.
 So I thought, “I can do this!
 I’ll make a product that’s vegan, natural, looks good, and, most importantly, something that I would buy myself,” and off I went to make it happen.

-I started in 2013 with £600, a food processor, and went on a trip to London.
+I started in 2013 with £600 and a food processor, and went on a trip to London.
 This involved hustling past two receptionists and hand-delivering samples to a buyer without a meeting, and thankfully, he liked them.
-My crazy idea is now our reality, and we have come a long way, even turning down a 50K investment offer from Deborah Meaden on the Dragon’s Den,
+My crazy idea is now our reality, and we have come a long way, even turning down a 50K investment offer from Deborah Meaden on the Dragon’s Den.

 Our mission is to continue making legendary kick-ass vegan chocolate whilst maintaining our honest, transparent, and no artificial nonsense roots.
 We want to remove the stigma and prove that vegan chocolate can be decadently indulgent and delicious.